nilsnh/dedupe-vcards/readme.md

 1. First you'll have to install [nodejs](https://nodejs.org/).
 2. Then you'll have to [download this project](https://github.com/nilsnh/dedupe-vcards/archive/master.zip).
 And navigate inside the extracted project folder with a command prompt and execute the command `npm install`.
-3. Afterwards you may run `npm start` to concatenate and deduplicate all .vcf files located inside the vcards/ folder.
-The program will then finish by creating a deduped-contacts.vcf inside the project folder.
+3. Afterwards you may run `npm start` to concatenate and deduplicate all .vcf files located inside the `vcards/` folder.
+The program will then finish by creating a `deduped-contacts.vcf` file inside the project folder.

 # Licensed under MIT